Cultured Italian design meets wild volcanicity

 Valid for travel : Mid Apr to Mid October

 - Return transfers between Vulcano harbour and Therasia Resort

-- 7 nights accommodation on a B&B basis in a Comfort Room with balcony and sea view
+- 7 nights accommodation on a B&B basis in a Classic Room with balcony and garden view

 Half board options available

 Prices are per person based on two people sharing a twin/double room; prices are subject to availability and possible change; normal booking conditions apply.

 Meet our experts

 Speak to a tailor-made specialist on 020 7590 0796